Robert Watson Lofts! RARE 2 full bedrooms & 2 full baths plus private balcony (& BBQ), parking & locker.

 About the neighbourhood:

-Wondering how to spend your time in Roncie?
+Wondering how to spend your time in Roncy?
 Here is helpful guide!

 RONCESVALLES VILLAGE is home to some of Toronto's most vibrant shopping and dining districts.
 The once-strong Polish flavour has been largely replaced by Roncesvalles Avenue's quaint organic cafés, Thai restaurants, toy shops and greengrocers on every corner.
 21 new businesses have opened in the last year.
 It is also within walking distance of Toronto's waterfront parks, the Western Beaches and Boardwalk.